-Here is a quick look at SAP Business One and NetSuite ERP system updates:
+Here is a quick look at how SAP Business One and NetSuite ERP system updates happen:

 NetSuite system updates are automatic as they are applied to a multi-tenant environment.
 It means whenever NetSuite deploys an upgrade, the systems of all customers update simultaneously.

-Furthermore, unlike SAP B1, upgrades rarely break customizations in NetSuite as they do not disrupt the layer of custom code and configurations.
+Furthermore, unlike SAP B1, upgrades rarely impact NetSuite’s customizations as they do not disrupt the layer of custom code and configurations.

-SAP Business One ERP upgrades don’t occur in multi-tenantcy environments, which means you can upgrade the system whenever you want.
-Although this makes the system flexible and (arguably) provides added security, system upgrades must be managed carefully with specialized teams to avoid breaking the custom code and workflows.
+Because SAP Business One ERP upgrades don’t occur in multi-tenancy environments, you can upgrade the system whenever you want.
+Although this makes the system flexible and (arguably) provides added security, system upgrades must be managed carefully with specialized teams to avoid impacts to custom code and workflows.

-When it comes to comparing NetSuite to SAP B1, it is important to note that both solutions have their pros and cons.
+When comparing NetSuite to SAP B1, remember that each comes with its own pros and cons.

-If you are looking for a streamlined solution with well-defined MRP and production processes that suit your long-term business needs, SAP B1 may be the right fit.
+If you are looking for a streamlined solution with well-defined manufacturing resource planning (MRP) and production processes that suit your long-term business needs, SAP B1 may be the right fit.
 However, if your business aims to be nimble and requires software that can morph and adapt to the ever-changing business landscape, NetSuite may be the right product for you.

 So, whether you go with NetSuite ERP or SAP B1 ERP, make sure you have done your research, know your business needs, and future plans.

-We hope this guide helped you understand not only the differences between the two systems but also how to reflect on your future business software needs.
+We hope this blog helps you understand the differences between the two systems and how to find the one that meets your company’s future software needs.